rkumar/zfm/README.md

 The first method from the menu, allows you to select based on a query such as recent files, todays files, files for an extension etc while keeping the file manager as-is.

+Single files may also be selected or deselected using the Ctrl-Spacebar key while positioned on a file.
+You can use arrow keys to move around the list.

 ### Finding a file based on filename###

 This is similar to the `find` command but uses zsh, to find a file given a string.
 Matches are displayed and can be filtered based on more keys, and files may be selected and edited.
-Currently, the location of this is MENU-c ("commands") -> "ffind".
-You can also use the slash "/" in the file lister.
+Currently, the location of this is MENU-/ or Alt-/.

 ###Searching based on file content###

 I've interfaced with `ag` and `ack` to provide a list of files from which files may be selected.
 MENU-f 9 (ack) searches current dir, MENU-r 9 (ack) searches recursively.

-MENU-c (commands) ack and ag currently only show the output of ack and ag, they do not allow file selection.
+MENU-a now directly uses ack (consequent to some reordering of commands in the menu).

+###Using zsh's globbing###

+The zsh pattern used for filename globbing may be changed.
+The default is '*'.
+Currently, editing this is mapped to "C-e".
+Note that this pattern persists even after changing directories.
+You will have to clear it using the same option.
+You may even change the pattern to "**/*" to get recursive file listing, however try not to do this in your HOME directory, or any directory with thousands of files as it could take a few seconds to generat e a listing.

 ###Miscellaneous###